greenelab/phenoplier/nbs/15_gsa_gls/README.md

 # Generalized Least Squares model (LV-trait associations)

 ## Overview of gene expression correlations

 Three notebooks need to be run to compute correlations of gene predicted expression:

 1. `05-snps_into_chr_cov.ipynb`
 1. `07-compile_gwas_snps_and_twas_genes.ipynb`
 1. `10-gene_expr_correlations.ipynb`
-1. `15-preprocess_gene_expr_correlations.ipynb`
+1. `15-postprocess_gene_expr_correlations.ipynb`
 1. `16-create_within_distance_matrices.ipynb`
+1. `18-create_corr_mat_per_lv.ipynb`

-For all of them, it's necessary to specify the prediction models of gene expression (see the referenced notebook above to see the accepted values for parameter `EQTL_MODEL`).
-For `05-snps_into_chr_cov.ipynb`, it is necessary to specify a reference panel (like 1000G or GTEx) to compute the SNP covariance matrix.
+For most of these it is necessary to specify a cohort, the prediction models of gene expression and a reference panel (see the `Settings` section of the referenced notebook above).

 ## Setup

+Use instructions below according to whether you want to run these steps in a cluster or a desktop computer.

 ### Penn's LPC cluster